Nuvsvåg

 Nuvsvåg is a village in Loppa Municipality in Finnmark county, Norway.
 The village is located on the mainland, along the Nuvsfjorden.
 This part of Loppa is a peninsula that has one road along the fjord, but it is only accessible by a ferry from the village of Øksfjord.

-In 2015, there are 66 inhabitants in the village (Loppa municipality had 989 at that time).
+In 2015, there were 66 inhabitants in the village (Loppa municipality had 989 at that time).
 Nuvsvåg Chapel is located in this village.
 Nuvsvåg's primary industry is fishing.

 History

 For a time, there was a wolffish-farm here, but due to a lack of funding, it closed after a short time.

 On 25 May 2012, the municipal politicians decided to close the public school in Nuvsvåg.
 Then, in 2015, the one shop in Nuvsvåg closed.
 In June 2015 another food store was scheduled to open in its place, according to Klassekampen.

 Name

 The name is from the Norwegian word nuv, meaning rounded hump or mountain, which is also the name of the rounded mountain Nuven at the mouth of the fjord.
 The word derives from the Old Norse word hnúfa, which either means hump, but it's also a name alternately meaning "snub" or snub-nosed.
 The word "'hnufa' also refers to a bondmaid whose nose has been cut off for theft thrice repeated.

 Nuvsvåg's old name was Nuvsfjord (Hnúfafjǫrðr) or sometimes spelled Nusfjord, and due to confusion with a village in Lofoten with the same name it was changed to Nuvsvåg.